Abu Omar Halal logo

 NORMAL

-The brand provides a robust 74-hour training curriculum designed to prepare five personnel included in the initial fee for launch.
-The program includes on-site launch assistance as operational readiness support; franchisees are responsible for travel and living expenses, and on-site support carries an additional cost.
+Abu Omar Halal provides a robust 74-hour training curriculum designed to prepare five staff members for launch.
+The program includes on-site launch assistance for operational readiness; franchisees are responsible for travel and lodging expenses, and additional fees may apply for on-site support.

 How Much Does It Cost to Open an Abu Omar Halal Franchise?